stwalsh4118/hermes/docs/delivery/4/prd.md

 ## Related Tasks

-Tasks for this PBI will be defined in [tasks.md](./tasks.md) once PBI moves to "Agreed" status.
+See [tasks.md](./tasks.md) for the complete task list for this PBI.